kr-g/xvenv/README.md

     cd $_
     xvenv -V make -q -u -tool thonny thonny-gitonic

-what will do a `quick` with an upgrade make (just install packackges into the venv) and print verbose output
+what will do a `quick` make (just install packackges into the venv) with an upgrade of the packages and print verbose output

 then run